 PART 1: SO I WAS TOLD – My parents’ sagas that led them to meet each other and to journey far from home to Ann Arbor Michigan to pursue their university education, to marry, and to start a family.
 I was born on April 2, 1955 in the maternity ward of the University of Michigan Medical Center in Ann Arbor Michigan.
 My mother, Jane Roberts Zale, was 32 years old, older than many first time mothers in those days.
 My father, Eric Michael Zale, was six years older than Jane.
 Theirs, I would later learn, would be a very unorthodox style of parenting, much more egalitarian than conventional practice, giving me a greater amount of freedom than most kids were blessed with.
 But given particularly my mom’s childhood story (I know little about my dad’s) that gift of an independent childhood had been passed through the generations.

 PART 2: PLAY, PLAY SCHOOL & OTHER EXPLORATIONS – The key events I can remember from my youngest years – including extensive imagination play, the girl next door who was my best friend, singing at bedtime with my dad – before I went off to elementary school.
-A time when, despite fundamental issues with their own relationship, my parents came together and were like minded in their approach to raising me, combining the most progressive parenting wisdom of the day with their own natural inclination to let me chart my own course.
-It completed a very positive first five years of my life before new complications were introduced.
+A time when, despite fundamental issues with their own relationship, my parents came together and were like minded in their approach to raising me, combining the most progressive parenting wisdom of the day with their own natural inclination to let their offspring chart their own course.
+It completed a very positive first five years of my life before new complications and stresses came into play.

 PART 3: IN SCHOOL & OUT – At age five mandatory public school became an uncomfortable part of my life, and I reported for duty, a kid who was used to living his life without ever-present adults monitoring and even trying to direct my actions.
 But it was the richness of my life outside of school that helped me compartmentalize schooling as best I could.